-This May Ventlab LLC. in Grand Rapids, Michigan, initiated a voluntary recall of resuscitator bags after discovering that the duckbill valve was sticking thereby preventing air to pass through the patient valve.
+This May Ventlab LLC. in Grand Rapids, Michigan, initiated a voluntary recall of resuscitator bags after discovering that the duckbill valve was sticking thereby preventing air from passing through the patient valve.
 The bags affected could be life threatening if used, as the lack of airflow could result in patient hypoxia and hypoventilation.

 The product defect is thought to be due to incomplete curing during the manufacturing process.
-This error only effects certain lots and the full list of suspected failed lots can be found at:
+This error only affects certain lots and the full list of suspected failed lots can be found at:

-Manufacturing errors such as incomplete curing are not an unusual failure, however they have dire consequences.
+Manufacturing errors such as incomplete curing are not an unusual failure, however, they have dire consequences.
 There have been 31 reports of delayed medical care due to professionals having to use two or three of the resuscitation devices to assist a patient.
-There has also be one reported injury due to the defective bags.
+There has also been one reported injury due to the defective bags.

 Avomeen Analytical Services provides exceptional product failure analysis.
 Utilizing state-of-the-art instrumentation and methodology our scientists examine products at the elemental level to isolate contaminants, compare good vs. batches of product, and determine the source of a manufacturing failure.
 These services help companies such as Ventlab identify and address their problem, allowing them to quickly resume production and sale of their medical devices.